markomarkovic/cakephp-plugin-image_editor/README.markdown

         RewriteRule ^(.*)$ index.php?url=$1 [QSA,L]
     </IfModule>

-After that, you'll need to create and make writeable the **ImageEditor.cacheDir** directory and you're ready to start using the plugin!
+After that, you'll need to create and make writable the **ImageEditor.cacheDir** directory and you're ready to start using the plugin!

 ## Usage